-Prior's Court is here to transform the lives of the young people with complex autism in our care; to help them achieve the impossible and give their families the magic moments they never thought they would have.
+Prior's Court is here to transform the lives of the autistic young people with complex needs supported by Prior's Court in our care; to help them achieve the impossible and give their families the magic moments they never thought they would have.

-We understand that the little things are actually the big things for a young person with autism, and we celebrate them as major milestones.
+We understand that the little things are actually the big things for an autistic young person, and we celebrate them as major milestones.
 A daily life skill gained or an anxiety conquered today is a stepping stone towards tomorrow's work placement, or a shared special occasion with family.

 Prior's Court never stays still.
-We are ambitious for our young people and aspire to be a global leader for young people with complex autism.
-We want to deliver outcomes for them beyond our imagination; to help transform the lives of even more young people with autism and develop practice improvements which we can share across the world.
+We are ambitious for the young people we support and aspire to be a global leader for autistic young people with complex needs.
+We want to deliver outcomes for them beyond our imagination; to help transform the lives of even more autistic young people and develop practice improvements which we can share across the world.